 First Responders and Emergency Workers

-A voter who is deployed within 10 days of an election as a First Responder or Emergency Worker, “to assist with the rescue, recovery, or relief efforts of a declared natural disaster or state of emergency,” may request an Emergency Absentee Ballot from their County Election Board.
+A voter who is deployed after 5 p.m. on the third Monday (15 days) prior to an election as a First Responder or Emergency Worker, “to assist with the rescue, recovery, or relief efforts of a declared natural disaster or state of emergency,” may request an Emergency Absentee Ballot from their County Election Board.

 Requesting Your Absentee Ballot